aliy98/nav2_keepout_zone/README.md

 Invokes the Spin ROS 2 action server, which is implemented by the nav2_behaviors module.
 It performs an in-place rotation by a given angle.
 This action is used in nav2 Behavior Trees as a recovery behavior.

 #### Costmap Filters
 It is used in order to have a specific action occur based on the location in the annotated map.
 This annotated map is called “filter mask”.
 Just like a mask overlaid on a surface, it can or cannot be same size, pose and scale as a main map.
 The main goal of filter mask is to provide an ability of marking areas on maps with some additional features or behavioral changes.
-In this case some areas of map have speed restrictions.
+In this case robot is not allowed to path through some areas in the map.

 ### Simulation Environment (Gazebo)